 A refund will be issued to you when all charges have been paid and there is a credit balance on your student account.
-We cannot process a refund unless a current active address is on file.
-We recommend direct deposit of a credit balance as the most efficient method for receiving your refund.
-To arrange for direct deposit to your checking or savings account, complete the online authorization using the following steps:
+To process your refund most efficiently, we require valid bank account information and a current address on file.
+With this information on file, the refund will be deposited into your checking or savings account.
+To arrange for direct depoist to your preferred bank account, complete the online authroization using the following steps:

 Online Instructions for Direct Deposit Refunding

 - Click on the link for “Student Self Service”

 - Click on the "Student Account" link and then "Direct Deposit Authorization" to enter the requested information.